BertrandBev/eigen-js/README.md

 })();
 ```

-It can be annoying to call `delete()` on every object, expecially for chained computations.
+It can be cumbersome to call `delete()` on every object, especially for chained computations.
 Take for example `const I2 = eig.Matrix.identity(2, 2).matAdd(eig.Matrix.identity(2, 2))`.
 The identity matrix passed as an argument to `matAdd(...)` will be allocated but never freed, which will leak memory.
 To make things easier to manage, `eig.GC` keeps tracks of all the allocated objects on the heap and frees them all upon calling `eig.GC.flush()`.

 There could be instances where one would want to keep some matrices in memory while freeing a bunch of temporary ones used for computations.
 The method `eig.GC.pushException(...matrices)` whitelists its arguments to prevent `eig.GC.flush()` from flushing them. `eig.GC.popException(...matrices)` cancels any previous whitelisting.